This post may contain affiliate links.

 Pumpkin bread made healthy!

-This recipe is a bit different than a traditional pumpkin bread recipe because it’s filled with….chocolate!
+This recipe is a bit different than my traditional Healthy Pumpkin Bread Recipe or Healthy Pumpkin Banana Bread Recipe because it’s filled with….chocolate!
 This bread is made with cocoa powder and chocolate chips in it, for a double chocolatey taste.

-It has a similar taste to a fluffy yet rich chocolate cake which if you ask me is a big win!
+It has a similar taste to my fluffy Chocolate Quinoa Cake which if you ask me is a big win!
 This bread also features some spices like cinnamon and nutmeg, so it still has those *cozy* Fall flavours.
-You can enjoy this Healthy Chocolate Pumpkin Bread for breakfast, as a snack in the afternoon with a Chai Latte or cup of tea, or for a healthy dessert.
+You can enjoy this Healthy Chocolate Pumpkin Bread for breakfast, as a snack in the afternoon with a Homemade Chai Latte or cup of tea, or for a healthy dessert.

 Why you’ll love this recipe